Natzaum/simple-user-api/README.md

 ## Notes

 - Router uses exact URI matching from `$_SERVER['REQUEST_URI']`.
-- CORS headers are configured in `public/index.php`.
+- CORS headers are configured in `public/index.php` (supports GET, POST, PUT, DELETE).
 - Unknown routes return HTTP `404` with message `Route not found`.
+- Frontend displays user ID in the list for easy reference when updating or deleting.